sandbergja/evergreen_holdings_gem/README.md

 Development
 -----------

+From within this repo:

+.
 Run `bundle` to install the dependencies for this gem.
+.
+Run `bin/console` to get a console with this gem loaded.
+.
 Run `bundle exec rake test` to run the test suite.